North Carolina Medical Malpractice Laws & Statutory Rules

 • caps on the amount of money an injured patient can receive for certain kinds of losses ("damages"), and

-• the kinds of proof required in order to establish a health care provider's liability for medical malpractice in North Carolina.
+• the kinds of proof required to show a health care provider's liability for medical malpractice in North Carolina.

 North Carolina Statute of Limitations for Medical Malpractice Lawsuits

-North Carolina's "statute of limitations" deadline for filing medical malpractice lawsuits in the state's civil court system says that this kind of case must be brought to court within:
+North Carolina's standard statute of limitations deadline for filing medical malpractice lawsuits says that this kind of case must be brought to court within three years of the date of the medical error giving rise to the case.
+(N.C.
+General Statutes section 1-15)

-• one year after the date of discovery of an object left inside a patient—an instrument left behind after surgery, for example (these kinds of cases must be brought within ten years of the mistake).
+• If a foreign object is left inside a patient—an instrument is left behind after surgery, for example—the patient has one year from the discovery of the object to file a medical malpractice lawsuit (but the case must be brought within ten years of the mistake).

 It's crucial to pay attention to the statute of limitations as it applies to your case.
 If you try to file your lawsuit after the deadline has passed—and no exception applies to alter or extend the deadline—the court will throw out your case.
 That means you'll lose your right to any compensation for the health care provider's error and its impact on your life.

-North Carolina Damage Caps In Medical Malpractice Cases
+North Carolina Damages Caps In Medical Malpractice Cases

 North Carolina, like many states, sets limits on the non-economic damages that are available to a successful plaintiff in a medical malpractice case.

 Non-economic damages include compensation for non-monetary losses like pain and suffering or the loss of enjoyment of life caused by the medical malpractice.
 North Carolina law limits non-economic damages in medical malpractice cases to $500,000.
-Beginning in 2014, this amount has been adjusted upward for inflation every third year.
-The latest increase (effective January 1, 2020) set the cap at $562,338.
-This cap will not apply in cases where the injured patient suffered certain disfiguring or permanent injury AND the defendant's conduct was reckless, grossly negligent, intentional, or malicious.
-(N.C.
-Gen. Stat. § 90-21.19 (2022).)
+Since 2014, this amount has been adjusted upward for inflation every third year.
+The latest increase (effective January 1, 2023) set the cap at $656,730.

 North Carolina does not limit economic damages, which cover losses like medical bills and lost wages stemming from the malpractice.
 However, North Carolina does usually require two separate trials to be held if the amount of damages claimed is greater than $150,000.
 One trial focuses on liability, while the other focuses on the amount of damages.
 Both trials are heard by the same jury and judge.
-These two trials may be combined into a single trial if the judge finds good cause to take that step.
+These two trials may be combined into a single proceeding if the judge finds that there's a good reason to take that step.

 Evidence Requirements In North Carolina Medical Malpractice Cases

-North Carolina has two laws that relate specifically to the type and amount of evidence required in a medical malpractice case.
+North Carolina has two laws specifically relating to the type and amount of evidence required in a medical malpractice case.

 Expert Medical Witnesses In North Carolina